alipay/agentUniverse/docs/guidebook/en/In-Depth_Guides/Tutorials/Agent/Agent.md

 # Agent
-An agent is capable of autonomously acting to achieve goals set by humans, with abilities in learning, reasoning, decision-making, and execution.
-It accomplishes objectives through steps such as task decomposition, using tools and knowledge, and progress control, and then independently concludes its work.
+An agent is capable of autonomously acting to achieve goals set by humans, having capabilities for learning, reasoning, decision-making, and execution.
+It accomplishes objectives through steps such as task decomposition, using tools and knowledge, and progress control, and then independently completes its tasks.
 Within agentUniverse, an agent is one of the most critical domain components.
-It integrates a series of other domain components, including tools, knowledge, and plans, into a cohesive whole, ultimately completing the tasks assigned to it by people.
+It integrates a series of other domain components, including tools, knowledge, and plans, into a cohesive and efficient system, ultimately completing the tasks assigned to it by people.

-The performance of an agent directly impacts the strength of application service capabilities.
-In complex service scenarios, often one or multiple outstanding agents are required to complete tasks.
-In agentUniverse, drawing from the achievements of industry and academia as well as practical experience in industry implementation, the following definition for agents is established, as shown in the figure.
+The performance of an agent directly impacts the effectiveness of application service.
+In complex service scenarios, often one or multiple competent agents are required to complete tasks.
+In agentUniverse, utilizing the achievements of industry and academia as well as practical experience in industry implementation, the following definition for agents is established, as shown in the figure.
 ![](../../../../_picture/agent.jpg)

 Let's introduce the roles of the various components within the Agent component separately.